AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/responsive-design.md

 * [Fluid grids](#developing-a-fluid-grid)
 * [Adaptive images](#using-adaptive-images)

-As you design, use the **Emulator** toobar to preview your pages for various screen sizes.
+As you design, use the **Emulator** toolbar to preview your pages for various screen sizes.

 ## Before You Develop {#before-you-develop}